ThomasBrouwer/BNMTF_ARD/README.md

    import sys
    sys.path.append(project_location)
    ```
-   For example, if the path to the project is /johndoe/projects/BNMTF/, use `project_location = /johndoe/projects/`.
+   For example, if the path to the project is /johndoe/projects/BNMTF_ARD/, use `project_location = /johndoe/projects/`.
    If you intend to rerun some of the paper's experiments, make sure to change this variable appropriately in the scripts you are running.
 3. You can now import the models in your code, e.g.
 ```
-from BNMTF.code.models.nmf_np import NMF model = NMF(R=numpy.ones((4,3)), M=ones((4,3)), K=2)
+from BNMTF_ARD.code.models.nmf_np import NMF model = NMF(R=numpy.ones((4,3)), M=ones((4,3)), K=2)
 model.initialise()
 model.train(iterations=10)